y-jenniges/fish_detection/README.md

 Using User-Centered Design methods, a user interface (MarOMarker) is developed enabling users to manually correct the output of the network.

-In case of questions or remarks, please send me an email: yvonne.jenniges@gmx.de
+In case of questions or remarks, please send me an email: yvonne.jenniges(at)gmx.de